-You can use this equation to calculate efficiency:
+You can use this formula to calculate efficiency: use power output $\times$ 100

-$Efficiency = \frac{useful\ power\ output \times 100}{total\ power\ input}$
+Efficiency = $\frac{dse power output}{total power input}$

-- Suggest why the electric motor is more efficient than the fuel-burning engines. - The output power of an electric motor is 3 kW.
+- 5 Suggest why the electric motor is more efficient than the fuel-burning engines. - 6 The output power of an electric motor is 3 kW.
 Calculate the input power it needs. - The power station that produced the electricity for the electric motor is 40% efficient.
 Use this value and your answer to question 6 to determine whether using an electric motor is more efficient than a diesel engine. - 8 Besides increasing the efficiency of the engine, what else could you do to increase the efficiency of a car?